vlaate/SkyWatcherWiFi/README.md

 ![alt text](https://raw.githubusercontent.com/vlaate/SkyWatcherWiFi/master/Screenshot.jpg "SkyWatcher App")

 Goto works, including star alignment, tracking, etc. One thing that did not work with my Virtuoso mount are the arrow buttons (for manual movement).
-My Virtuoso mount comes these buttons built-in, and when I use the adapter I have to use the hardware built-in buttons in the mount for manual movement, the "virtual" buttons in the SynScan app didn't seem to work.
+My Virtuoso mount comes with these buttons built-in, and even with the adapter+app, I have to use the hardware built-in buttons in the mount for manual movement, because the "virtual" buttons in the SynScan app didn't seem to work.
 Everything else for goto worked fine though.

 ## Parts List